-Sequoia is a Primary Stroke Center
+Sequoia is an Advanced Primary Stroke Center

 According to the American Heart Association/American Stroke Association, stroke is one of the leading causes of death and serious, long-term disability in the United States.
 On average, someone suffers a stroke every 40 seconds; someone dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.

 Recognizing the first warning signs of stroke and getting expert medical help quickly is critical for successful treatment and recovery.
 Sequoia Hospital has a trained stroke team that provides prompt diagnosis and treatment.
 Experienced neurologists and other clinical experts lead the team.